Contact Us

 “The reality is, Europe is just massively underinvested in absolutely everything and really undermined its strategic autonomy, whether it's energy, AI, other types of R&D and definitely defence,” BNP’s O’Driscoll said.

-He points to life sciences real estate as a potential beneficiary of increased R&D spending from European companies, whether that is in the tech sector, defence or traditional life sciences — knowledge clusters in Oxford, Cambridge and London are poised to benefit.
+Life sciences real estate is a potential beneficiary of increased R&D spending from European companies, he said, whether that is in the tech sector, defence or traditional life sciences.
+Knowledge clusters in Oxford, Cambridge and London are poised to capture a share of that activity.

 Placeholder

-Oxford Economics anticipates AI spending will add just 0.2% to European GDP between now and 2030 — but it still foresees the continent doubling its data centre capacity.
+Oxford Economics anticipates AI spending will add just 0.2% to European GDP between now and 2030, well below the 0.97% it already contributes to U.S. GDP — but it still foresees the continent doubling its data centre capacity.

-In a world where AI becomes a dominant driver of economic growth, that will force Europe to invest more in both the research and the data infrastructure needed to maintain independence in the area.
+As AI becomes a dominant driver of economic growth, Europe will be forced to invest more in the research and the data infrastructure needed to maintain independence in the area.

 “I think it's not really an acceptable thing to be completely reliant on if you believe AI is going to drive economic activity,” O’Driscoll said.
 “How could you have something of that magnitude, that importance, and completely import it from other countries?”